luisluis8414/raydar/README.md

 # VoxVision

-A C++ project for voxel-based graphics processing.
+A C++ project for voxel graphics processing.

 ## Quick Start